Hakodate Airport: History

-Hakodate airport opened in 1961 with a single 1,200 m runway.
+Hakodate airport opened in 1961 with a single, 1,200-meter runway.
 A new terminal upgrade and runway extension to 2,000 m became operational in 1971.
 The runway was extended further to 2,500 m in 1978 and to 3,000 m in 1999.
 A new terminal building opened in 2005.

 On September 6, 1976, Soviet pilot Viktor Belenko defected to the West by landing a MiG-25 Foxbat aircraft at Hakodate Airport.

 On June 21, 1995, All Nippon Airways Flight 857, a scheduled Boeing 747 flight from Tokyo to Hakodate, was hijacked by Fumio Kutsumi, a Tokyo bank employee armed with a screwdriver.
-Kutsumi claimed to be acting on behalf of Aum Shinrikyo leader Shoko Asahara.
+Kutsumi claimed to be acting on behalf of Aum Shinrikyo cult group leader Shoko Asahara.
 The aircraft landed in Hakodate and stayed on the runway overnight for 15 hours before riot police stormed the aircraft at dawn and freed the passengers.